Nose Job in the African American Patient

 African American Rhinoplasty Costs

 The cost for rhinoplasty surgery varies if the complexity of the surgery means it may require more time to accomplish.
 Only with a complete history and physical exam will a proper understanding of the surgery needed is possible.
-The average cost of rhinoplasty is $5,483, according to the most recent statistics from the American Society of Plastic Surgeons.
+You can find cost estimates for surgery at the American Society of Plastic Surgery website.

 Successful Outcomes can be Obtained

-With this understanding, an african american rhinoplasty can result in satisfying and predictable results for our patients.
-See this article for more information on how to learn more about obtaining a rhinoplasty and the process from beginning to end.
+With this understanding, an African American rhinoplasty can result in satisfying and predictable results for our patients.
+You can learn more about this procedure in the following article.

 Share this Post